ozmartian/googleitics/README.md

 googleitics
 ===========

-Whats this then?
-ColdFusion component wrapper for the Google Analytics API
+**What is this then?* A ColdFusion component wrapper for the Google Analytics API...

-#PROJECT SUMMARY
+##Project Summary

 googleitics is a CFC providing charts and metrics for your website profiles at Google Analytics through API wrapper methods.